 - Prepare yourself for a parent’s first reaction, which may appear angry, defensive or even dismissive.
 They may “attack” your own family as a way to avoid thinking about their own child’s needs.
 Realize that first reactions are not set in stone, and that it can take some time to digest information that can be upsetting or shocking.

 - If personal safety is a concern, do not have this conversation.

 - Stick to the facts.
 Describe behaviors personally witnessed or that a child has reported to you.
 Share only first-hand knowledge.

 - Present a “we’re on the same side” approach by focusing on a shared commitment to children’s safety, and emphasizing that you want what is safest for all children.

 - Share your feelings.
 Consider adding, “I’m nervous talking to you about this, but I care about our children and I think this is important.”
 Admitting that you’re anxious will help make you easier to relate to and help the parent not feel under the spot light as much.

 - Include the positive.
-If genuine, include positive observations about the child, such as “We love having your son over to play, he is so creative and always manages to make us laugh”.
+If genuine, include positive observations about the child, such as “We love having your child over to play, they are so creative and always manage to make us laugh”.

 - Be prepared to provide the parent with resources for help and information.

 - Create a safety plan together.
 Identify boundaries and behaviors that all the adults agree on, for example: children are only allowed to play in common areas, with open doors when playing in each other’s home.